dfinity/portal/docs/developer-docs/integrations/sns/get-sns/get-sns-intro.md

 aspects.
-In fact, it is advisable that before taking any technical steps, you take some non-technical preparation steps and define what the SNS that you are about to launch should achieve.
+In fact, it is advisable that before taking any technical steps, you take some non-technical preparation steps and define what the SNS that you are about to request from the IC should achieve.
 To motivate this better, let's look at two examples of such non-technical considerations in the following.